intel/neural-compressor/examples/pytorch/object_detection/ssd_resnet34/quantization/qat/fx/README.md

 ### 1. Installation

 PyTorch 1.8 or higher version is needed with pytorch_fx backend.
+We recommend to use Python 3.10.

   ```shell
   cd examples/pytorch/object_detection/ssd_resnet34/quantization/qat/fx